 How does vitamin D help immunity?

 Scientists have discovered that vitamin D receptors (VDR) known as the vitamin D activating enzyme ‘1-α-hydroxylase’ (CYP27B1) are present in the majority of immune cells.
 This includes B and T lymphocytes, monocytes, macrophages and dendritic cells.
 The latter are the sentinels of the immune defence system.

 Immune cells are also one of the few cells apart from the kidney that can locally convert 25(OH)D₃ into its active form 1,25(OH)₂D₃.
 Unlike the kidney, there’s no feedback mechanism so immune cells can continue to make high quantities of calcitriol as required for the modulation of the immune system.

-What this means is that in monocytes and macrophages vitamin D is used to promote antibacterial response to infection.
-In dendritic cells, vitamin D has a role in helping children modulate the function of their T-cells which helps prevent the development of disease of the common pathogens.
+What this means is that in monocytes and macrophages, vitamin D is used to promote an antibacterial response to infection.
+In dendritic cells, vitamin D has a role in helping children modulate the function of their T-cells which helps prevent the development of the disease of common pathogens.